-Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 3 Pass Evaluate the observations using sources of information to assess the child's current stage of development and suggest next steps for the child in this area.
+Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 3 Pass Learners will evaluate observations and justify suggested next steps.
+Evaluate the observations using sources of information to assess the child's current stage of development and suggest next steps for the child in this area.
 Outline the observation method used and identify what went well using this method and what you will change next time you use this method.
-Merit Evaluate the observations using sources of information to assess the child's current stage in each area of development; directly link your assessment and next steps to the EYFS; recommend next steps for the child and reasons for these recommendations.
+Merit Learners will evaluate observations and justify suggested next steps.
+Evaluate the observations using sources of information to assess the child's current stage in each area of development; directly link your assessment and next steps to the EYFS; recommend next steps for the child and reasons for these recommendations.
 Describe the observation method used and identify what went well using this method and what you will change next time you use this method.
-Distinction Evaluate the observations using relevant sources of information to assess the child's current stage, in each area of development, recommend next steps for the child in these areas; directly link your assessment and next steps to the EYFS.
+Distinction Learners will evaluate observations and justify suggested next steps.
+Evaluate the observations using relevant sources of information to assess the child's current stage, in each area of development, recommend next steps for the child in these areas; directly link your assessment and next steps to the EYFS.
 Describe the observation methods used and identify what went well using these methods and what you will change next time you use these methods.